Delayed Feedback Modeling with Influence Functions: Introduction

 \section{Introduction}

-In online digital advertising, predicting conversion rate (CVR) is crucial for maximizing revenue under the cost-per-conversion (CPA) model \cite{ma2018entire,lu2017practical, lee2012estimating}, where advertisers pay only after users complete predefined actions, such as purchases.
-However, unlike user clicks that typically happen within minutes of ad impressions, conversions can occur hours to weeks after a user clicks an ad, highlighting the \emph{delayed feedback issue} \cite{chapelle2014modeling,ktena2019addressing,yang2021capturing} in CVR modeling.
-To address this, online platforms commonly set a time window to await the conversion signal and periodically update the prediction model \cite{dai2023dually}.
-In this context, clicks resulting in conversions within this window are labeled as positive samples, while those not leading to conversions, or where the conversion delay surpasses the window, are considered as negative \cite{guo2022calibrated,ktena2019addressing,li2021follow}.
-Consequently, such a delay in conversions introduces a trade-off between label correctness and model freshness.
+In online advertising, predicting conversion rate (CVR) is vital for revenue optimization under the cost-per-conversion (CPA) model \cite{ma2018entire,lu2017practical,lee2012estimating}, where advertisers pay only after users complete specific actions.
+Unlike immediate clicks, conversions often occur hours or even weeks after the ad click, leading to the \emph{delayed feedback issue} \cite{chapelle2014modeling,ktena2019addressing,yang2021capturing}.
+To address this, platforms typically define a fixed time window to wait for conversions and periodically update the model \cite{dai2023dually}.
+Clicks followed by conversions within the window are treated as positives, while others --- including those with longer delays --- are marked negative \cite{guo2022calibrated,ktena2019addressing,li2021follow}.
+This creates a trade-off between label accuracy and model timeliness.

 Many efforts have been made to mitigate the delayed feedback issue in CVR, which can be roughly categorized into offline and online approaches.
 Offline methods \cite{yoshikawa2018nonparametric,saito2020dual, yasui2020feedback} rely on historical data to train models, usually with an extra component to model the distribution of the delay time \cite{chapelle2014modeling} or adjust for the correct labels \cite{wang2023unbiased}.
 They generally work under the i.i.d assumption that future data distributions will remain consistent with historical patterns.
 On the other hand, online methods \cite{chen2022asymptotically, gu2021real, li2021follow} attempt to update the model by ingesting newly observed data and correcting labels in near real-time or waiting short intervals.
 Such updates are conducted on the duplicated data with corrected labels \cite{yang2021capturing} or using a surrogate loss, to approach the oracle model \cite{dai2023dually,ktena2019addressing}.
 The framework of offline CVR methods, online CVR methods can be found in Figure~\ref{fig:compare}.